Quoorex/minecraft-server-eu-bot/README.md

 - 2 Modes:
   - Botting only votes
   - Botting rewards (typing usernames in)
-- Run the bot at randomized times each day
 - Implement a proxy scraper
 - Ip ban check
 - Document the installation process